Divide-By-0/blog/content/posts/movies.md

 - **The Last Five Years**: An Anna Kendrick musical that goes through a deteriorating relationship forwards and backwards in time, simultaneously.
 I found this dynamic in Tick Tick Boom fascinating so I think I would like this.
 - **The Secret Life of Walter Mitty**: This seems to have the same indie vibe as others I've liked, and people rave about how it made them feel.
 - **The Secret and Their Eyes (original Argentinian version)**: Action thriller with plot intricacies to endlessly discuss.
 Personally recommended to me due to plot.
+- **Sugarcane**: Award winning documentary about the genocide and cultural erasure in Canadian Indian residential schools.
 - **Hack, Punt, Tool**: Musical about MIT's hacking culture.
 - **The End of the Tour**: A drama by and about David Foster Wallace, based on the book 'Although of Course You End Up Becoming Yourself' about a 5 day roadtrip with the man.
 I loved [his commencement speech](https://www.youtube.com/watch?v=DCbGM4mqEVw) so much that I think this would be a wonderfully relatable movie; at the very least, a great recommendation for others.
 - **Drive my Car**: A Murukami classic.